 At least once a year, you are expected to meet with your advisor and 3-4 of your (potential) thesis committee members for a progress report.
 This serves the purpose of (1) you get to explain what you are doing (or plan to do), (2) you hear ideas from people who may have a somewhat different perspective than your adviser - suggestions for people to talk to, papers to read, avenues to explore, (3) if your adviser has some rather nutty ideas (no!) then the others provide a sanity check, and (4) you can avoid the situation where a member of your committee tells you that you need to do another 6 months' work a week before your defense.
 After this meeting, your advisor should write a brief summary and e-mail Troy Latta for your file.

 Thesis requirements from the graduate school.

-Read the requirements for advanced degrees from CU to make sure you haven't forgotten anything.
+Read the requirements for doctoral degrees from CU to make sure you haven't forgotten anything.